Carbon-Farm-Network/Requirements-Doc/Planning.md

 Pieces of code:

 * CRUD recipes
-* Plan from recipe (creates a plan)
+* Plan from recipe (creates a plan, or a scenario)
-* Planning page inital paint (offers, requests, plan columns)
+* Planning page initial display (offers, requests, plan columns)
-* Calculate supply-driven quantities
+* Calculate supply-driven quantities, display on page
-* Calculate demand-driven quantities
+* Calculate demand-driven quantities, display on page
-* User can play with the numbers, create commitment quantities (is this a Scenario or a Plan?)
+* User can play with the numbers, create/edit commitment quantities separately from the calculated ones (is this a Scenario or a Plan? should we show payments/costs?)
-* Lock in plan (create actual commitments, is this one at a time, or the whole thing?)
+* Lock in plan (create actual commitments, is this one at a time, or the whole thing, or both?  include payment commitment)
-* Create orders with suppliers
+* Notify suppliers of orders (send to them by email?)

 Then, after the plan is done: